 - Engaging in regular sleep habits

 Physical Self-Care Makes You Feel Better About Yourself

 There’s no getting around the fact that addiction takes a toll on the body.
 You may feel sick or wrung out between periods of using drugs or alcohol.
 In turn, you become convinced that the only way you’re going to feel better again is to use your substance of choice.
 The area of the brain that drives addiction will do everything it can to convince you to use substances, regardless of the toll it takes on the body.
 You wind up tuning out all other thoughts of personal care because your mind is driving you to engage in drug or alcohol use.

 Making the conscious decision to take better care of yourself through small actions has the purpose of showing you that you can feel better without using.
 Experiencing small pleasures while engaging in a therapy program will help you find new ways to feel good in a lasting fashion.
 Self-care also enables you to feel better about yourself.

 Self-Care Offers a Break From the Mental Stress of Recovery

-Entering into a substance abuse rehab program is not an easy decision to make, nor is it without its stresses on the mind and body.
+Entering a substance abuse rehab program is not an easy decision to make, especially with its stresses on the mind and body.
 The stress can reach a point where a patient relapses due to the pressure to use drugs or alcohol again.
 Engaging in a self-care activity while attending a therapy program for addiction recovery can reduce the need to use and lower the pressures of stress.
 Eventually, you learn that you don’t need to use a substance to feel better, and you have a healthy and pleasant alternative in the form of a self-care activity.
 The combination of self-care and a therapy program for addiction recovery may improve your outcome and give you the tools you need to stay away from substance abuse.